Using Mg II Doublet to Predict the Lyman Continuum Escape Fraction from 14 HETDEX Galaxies

 \subsection{Spectral Measurements}

-Our targets were observed with LRS2 \citep{Chonis_2016} installed on the 10m Hobby-Eberly Telescope \citep{Ramsey98, Hill21}.
-Total science exposure time per target was $\approx$25 minutes (Leclercq et al. in prep).
+Our targets were observed with Low Resolution Spectrograph (LRS2) \citep{Chonis_2016} installed on HET \citep{Ramsey98, Hill21} for $\approx$25 minutes per target (Leclercq et al. in prep).
 LRS2 is an integral field fiber-fed spectrograph with coverage from 3650 \AA\ to 10500 \AA\ at resolution R = 1500$-$2500.
 The data were reduced using the Panacea\footnote{https://github.com/grzeimann/Panacea} pipeline including: fiber extraction, wavelength calibration, astrometry, flux calibration and sky subtraction.
-The spectra were extracted from the 3D data cubes using a 1.5'' radius aperture to compare to SDSS spectra (when available).
-The \mgii\ doublets were fitted with a combination of two Gaussian functions.
+The spectra were extracted using a 1.5'' radius aperture to compare to SDSS spectra (when available).
+The \mgii\ doublets were fitted with two Gaussian functions.
 The continuum was removed by performing median filtering.
 The continuum error was estimated using the standard deviation in a 100 \AA\ window avoiding the \mgii\ lines (vertical blue lines in Figure \ref{fig:general}b).
-Using an integrated flux signal to noise ratio (SNR) threshold of 4, five galaxies show no detection of the \mgii\ 2803 \AA\ line.
+Using an integrated flux signal to noise ratio threshold of 4, five galaxies show no detection of the \mgii\ 2803 \AA\ line.
 We used a Monte Carlo approach to measure the errors.